ishann/misc/README.md

 # misc

-Bunch of generic scripts and useful commands.
+Bunch of generic scripts and useful commands for bash and python.